nshanian/R-tools/README.md

 ## R data analysis tools

-This repository R tools for statisitcal analysis and visualization of next-generation sequencing (NGS) data such as ChIP-seq, ATAC-seq and RNA-seq.
+This repository contains R tools for statisitcal analysis and visualization of next-generation sequencing (NGS) data such as ChIP-seq, ATAC-seq and RNA-seq.

 The R scripts include the following analyses: